 The work encompassed a range of tasks, from feasibility and detailed design to implementation.

-Located in one of the world’s most significant manganese mining regions, the project played a role in enhancing manganese transportation amid increasing demand, as manganese is a key element in the manufacture of lithium-ion batteries.
+Located in one of the world’s most significant manganese mining regions, the project played a role in enhancing transportation of this metal amid increasing demand for manganese.

 Through Project Raptor, WSP was able to implement an innovative tender strategy.